mzahana/mav_controllers_ros/README.md

 This node is the main ros 2 interface.
 The core SE3Controller library is implemented in [src/SE3Controller.cpp](src/SE3Controller.cpp).
 This node (se3controller_node) uses this library and interface the controller to ROS 2 system.
 This node is implemented in [src/se3_controller_node.cpp](src/se3_controller_node.cpp).

 ### Subscriptions
 * `se3controller/setpoint` This is the setpoint that that the controller needs.
 Should be published by another node.
-This topic uses a custom message of type `px4_geometric_controller::msg::TargetCommand` This custom message is defined in [msg/TargetCommand.msg](msg/TargetCommand.msg).
+This topic uses a custom message of type `geometric_controller_ros::msg::TargetCommand` This custom message is defined in [msg/TargetCommand.msg](msg/TargetCommand.msg).
 * `se3controller/odom` Odometry topic.
 Uses message `nav_msgs::msg:Odometry`.
 This is used to get the position/velocity feedback.

 * `se3controller/enable_motors`: This topic uses `std_msgs::msg::Bool` to get the state of motors (armed or not).
 This is used to engage the integrators coefiicients accordingly.